Book Groups

 Third Thursday at 6:30 p.m. in the Collins Room and via Zoom

 Join Readers’ Advisory Librarian Cindy Haiken to discuss popular literature.
-Contact Cindy at chaiken@wallingfordlibrary.org for details.
+Registration is not required.
+Contact Cindy at chaiken@wallingfordlibrary.org for more details.